- 1 Red Flags

 NPR’s flagships are two drive time news broadcasts, Morning Edition and the afternoon All Things Considered; both are carried by most NPR member stations, and are two of the most popular radio programs in the country.

 My friends insisted that i listen to NPR and so i gave it a whirl.
-It wasn’t long before i concluded that National Public Radio is little different from any other government or corporate owned mainstream news company.
+In less than an hour of listening to their news broadcast, i concluded that National Public Radio is little different from any other government or corporate owned mainstream news company.

 The simple fact that NPR broadcasts on the FM band raises the first red flag of many to follow.
 Because of my earlier extensive research regarding mainstream media, i know full well that unbiased, relevant topics of the day are not going to be dealt with in any objective and granular manner on FM radio anymore than they would be on mainstream television.
 To understand why this is, one must understand who owns the mainstream media, who sits on their boards of directors, and the relationships those board members have with other corporations.

 Almost all of mainstream media – television, radio, publishing companies, the music and film industries – are owned by an ever dwindling number of extremely wealthy and influential, multinational corporations, the number of which has fallen from around 50 to just 5 in the last 20 years or so and the mergers continue.
 A few hours of research on your part will shed some light on why, for instance, a particular mainstream media company with defense contractors sitting on its board has little incentive to inform the public about devastating human and environmental consequences that depleted uranium has caused and continues to cause in the middle east, as well as other locations around the world that the U.S. and its allies choose to inflict “democracy” upon.

 Not biting the hand that feeds you